MartinMonteiroSr Domain Specialist at a healthcare company

 Unlike its competition, it provides the broadest range of data platform support, industry-leading enterprise-level capabilities, visual data lineage and flow modeling, full dimensional modeling for data warehousing and business intelligence, and business data objects to bridge the gap between developers and data architects.
 It also provides a complete solution for enterprise architecture and data governance, extensive model change management, unique incorporation of true enterprise data dictionaries, unique linking of constructs across models, integrated visual data lineage import, and integrated data and business process modeling.

-IBM Rational System Architect is ranked 13th in Architecture Management with 3 reviews while IDERA ER/Studio is ranked 11th in Architecture Management with 3 reviews.
-IBM Rational System Architect is rated 6.6, while IDERA ER/Studio is rated 6.4.
-The top reviewer of IBM Rational System Architect writes "Modeling is useful, but many features need improvement and technical support is lacking".
+IBM Rational System Architect is ranked 11th in Architecture Management with 1 review while IDERA ER/Studio is ranked 12th in Architecture Management with 3 reviews.
+IBM Rational System Architect is rated 8.0, while IDERA ER/Studio is rated 6.4.
+The top reviewer of IBM Rational System Architect writes "Stable with good customization of the meta-model and good reporting".
 On the other hand, the top reviewer of IDERA ER/Studio writes "Scales easily and the support is good, but the performance for large models should be improved".
-IBM Rational System Architect is most compared with Sparx Systems Enterprise Architect, UNICOM System Architect, ARIS BPA and SAP PowerDesigner, whereas IDERA ER/Studio is most compared with erwin Evolve, SAP PowerDesigner, Sparx Systems Enterprise Architect, erwin Data Modeler (DM) and Toad Data Modeler.
-See our IBM Rational System Architect vs. IDERA ER/Studio report.
+IBM Rational System Architect is most compared with Sparx Systems Enterprise Architect, UNICOM System Architect, ARIS BPA, SAP PowerDesigner and BiZZdesign HoriZZon, whereas IDERA ER/Studio is most compared with erwin Evolve, erwin Data Modeler (DM), Sparx Systems Enterprise Architect, SAP PowerDesigner and Toad Data Modeler.

 See our list of best Architecture Management vendors.